-A decade ago, commercial solar installation was only an option for corporate giants like Wal-Mart and Target.
+A decade ago, commercial solar installation in CT was only an option for corporate giants like Wal-Mart and Target.
 With solar component prices at current levels and various programs, incentives and accounting techniques at their disposal, all varieties of businesses are finding it hard to resist the benefits associated with a low-risk high-yield investment in solar.
 Business executives, constantly looking for an edge over their competition, have gone from asking whether their organization could afford to invest in solar to ‘can we afford not to invest in solar?’.

 Solar is no longer a fad and its popularity continues to grow because its implementation is a sound business strategy.
 Consider these facts from the U.S. Solar Market Insight Report, Q2 2016.

 The U.S. installed 1,665 MWdc of solar PV in Q1 2016, increasing 24% over Q1 2015.
 This is the largest non-Q4 quarter in the history of the U.S. solar industry.

 In Q1 2016, the cumulative number of U.S. solar installations brought on-line eclipsed 1 million, representing 27.5 GWdc in operating capacity.